gitoaktools/gitoak/README.md

     * Open a GitHub repository page and you will see the GitOak sidebar.

+### How about security ?

+1. This is an open-source project, so you can check all the source code.
+2. OAuth tokens or personal access tokens are only stored in Chrome's localStorage, as GitHub requires token authentication for API access.
+3. All AI settings are stored in Chrome's localStorage as well.

 ### Roadmap 🚀

 #### Phase 1: Core Implementation